 Rhinoplasty is performed under general anesthesia or deep intravenous sedation anesthesia.
-This operation takes around 2 hours subject to the scope of surgery and is usually done on outpatient basis.
+This operation takes around 2 hours subject to the scope of surgery and is usually done on an outpatient basis.
 If it’s a filler rhinoplasty, the procedure will only take 15 minutes.

-To reduce chances of complications most hospitals will operate with the patient on an airway.
+To reduce the chances of complications most hospitals will operate with the patient on an airway.
 Endotracheal tube or laryngeal mask airways are the commonly used.
 This helps to increase the safety of the operation and to improve the overall results.

 Potential Rhinoplasty complications

 It is always important to understand all possible complexities related to surgery before committing yourself.
 On the right hands, very few issues can arise after this surgery.
 A few of the reported adverse effects include:

 - Septal perforations, i.e., a hole in the septum

 Rhinoplasty patients are allowed to leave the hospital 1-2 hours after the surgery.
 After this time you will be discharged from the hospital with a splint on your nose.
 The splint prevents movement of nasal bones and also helps to cover incisions from infections.
 The splint can be removed after seven days.
 The recovery time ranges from patient to patient depending on the type of surgery done and the extent of changes made.
 Any bruising left behind heals after 10-12 days.
 Some patients also use light makeup to cover these bruises.

 It’s also recommended that you stay away from eyeglasses for three weeks and any strenuous exercises such as running should be avoided for one month.